darachm/tai/index.md

 So if you've got room in your heart and home for this lovely 8.5 year-old cat, preferrably with a warm spot in the sunlight, please email me to set up a visit.
+" usual.flag9239 " at that " fastmail.com " email.

 <style>
 body {